Why is SSD Not Showing Up on My Computer? Solved

 • When the next screen prompts select GPT instead of MBR and click Ok

-Once the process completes.
+Once the process is completed.
 Verify if you can access your SSD

 How to Recover Data when SSD is not Showing Up?

-To recover data from the solid-state drive not being detected, download and install SFWare SSD Recovery Software and launch the application.
+To recover data from the SSD that is not showing up download and install SFWare Data Recovery Software and launch the application.

-SFWare SSD recovery software is developed by testing against real-time data loss scenarios.
+SFWare Data Recovery software is developed by testing against real-time data loss scenarios.
 It has a built-in robust data recovery algorithm that helps in scanning and recovering all the lost or inaccessible partitions.

 Leave a Reply